tamunoWoks/python_notebook/modules.md

 ## Python Modules
-All Python programs can call a basic set of functions called built-in functions, including the print(), input(), and len() functions you’ve seen before. ython also comes with a set of modules called the standard library.
-Each module is a Python program that contains a related group of functions that can be embedded in your programs.
+All Python programs can call a basic set of functions called built-in functions, including the print(), input(), and len() functions you’ve seen before.
+Python also comes with a set of modules called the standard library.

-Python modules are files containing Python code (functions, classes, variables, etc.) that can be reused in other programs.
+Each module is a Python program that contains a related group of functions, classes, variables, etc, that can be embedded in your programs.
 They help organize code, promote reusability, and make programs more modular and maintainable.
 Python comes with a rich standard library of modules, and you can also create your own custom modules.
 #### Types of Modules
 1. Built-in Modules: Pre-installed with Python (e.g., math, os, sys, random).
 2. Third-party Modules: Created by the community and installed via tools like pip (e.g., numpy, pandas, requests).
 3. Custom Modules: Created by you for your own projects.
 #### Using Modules
-To use a module, you need to import it into your program using the import statement.
+Before you can use the functions in a module, you must import the module with an `import` statement.
+In code, an import statement consists of the following:
+- The import keyword
+- The name of the module
+- Optionally, more module names, as long as they are separated by commas
 ```
 import math
 ```